sci-42ver/SICP_SDF/sicp_notes.md

   - > the amb evaluator evaluates them from left to right. done by `((car aprocs) env ...)`.
   - Also see the 1st example in `amb-process-demo.scm`
+- ~~why choose to base on *analyzing* evaluator~~
   - ~~> the analyzing evaluator of section 4.1.7, because the execution procedures in that evaluator provide a *convenient framework for implementing backtracking.*~~
     - See `Lazy_Evaluation_analyze_lib.scm`.
       After all, "analyzing" is used for its effefficiency due to avoiding duplicate analyze's, so lazy can be also combined with that.
     - Here since we need 2 more continuation args, just changing `(lambda (env) ...)` to `(lambda (env continuation1 continuation2) ...)` is really easy.
       But if using the initial version evaluator, (take `eval-assignment` for example which has no anonymous procedures, others should be similar) the *non-anonymous* proc `set-variable-value!` needs to change the interface.
 - ~~failure continuation~~
   - ~~> In summary, failure continuations are constructed by...~~ IMHO This means new failure continuations instead of just passing most of time like `fail000` from `(succeed000 '() fail000)` back to succeed.